 Results indicated that students who participated in World Music Drumming had a significant decrease in TOVA auditory and visual skills test percentage of commission error scores, but no significant decrease in TOVA auditory and visual skills test percentage of omission error scores.
 Although auditory skills response time scores decreased for both the experimental and control groups when comparing pre-test and post-test scores, the decrease was not significant using parametric tests.
 Results of nonparametric tests found marginally significant decreases in auditory skills test response time scores among the experimental group.
 Therefore, participation in World Music Drumming did not have a significant effect on visual skills response time scores of students who participated, but it did have a marginally significant effect on their auditory skills response time scores.
 Recommendations for future study include the use of a larger accessible population; address additional attribute variables; and use scaled rather than ordinal BASC scores.

 Chacona, Shannon Michael, "Effect of World Music Drumming on Auditory and Visual Attention Skills of ADHD Elementary Students" (2007).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 26.